digital-cargo/good-practice-eCommerce/README.md

 }
 ```

-Customs presentation check, the carrier checks for the customs presentation status provided by customs and either continues with the process, in case customs does not require presetation, or prepares the pyhsical presentation to customs in case that is required.
+In the process step "customs presentation check", the carrier checks for the customs presentation status provided by customs and either a physical presetation is required or the process can continue with the delivery.
+The carrier is informed about the creation and update of the customs presetation status by PUB/SUB or by actively pulling the data at the process step.
+Both is recommended.

+If customs presentation is required, the carrier will provide a transportMovement to transport the piece onto the customs presentation place, await the performance of the check by customs.
+In case the piece is cleared, it can be transported back into the carrier´s warehouse and follow the standard delivery process.
+In case it is not cleared, it is on the shipper / forwarder to decide on transporting it back or destroying it locally.